ChameleonCloud/docs/source/technical/baremetal.rst

 provided by OpenStack.
 If your image is configured to use *DHCP*, the virtual machine should receive the allocated IP.

-Neutron ports allocated this way are not automatically deleted, so please delete them after your experiment is over using:
+Neutron ports allocated this way are not automatically deleted, so delete them after your experiment is over using:

 .. code-block:: bash